juliansangillo/juliansangillo/README.md

 ## About Me :computer:
 I am a Web Developer by day who works with .NET and Angular.
-Currently I work for Progressive, but I am also open to part-time freelancing opportunities.
-If you are in discussing a potential project with me please feel free to reach out.
+Currently I work for Progressive.

-By night, I am a game development working on my own Unity projects.
+By night, I am a game development working on my own Unreal projects.
 Video games are my passion.
-It was thanks to them that I was introduced to C# and programming in general.
-Someday I want to release my own indie titles for others to enjoy.
+It was thanks to them that I was introduced to C#, C++, and programming in general.
+Someday I want to release my own titles for others to enjoy.

 ### Other Languages :speech_balloon:
 Besides C#, I am also comfortable in Java, C++, and Python (although some syntax refreshers might be needed for this one.)